mrispoli24/express-nextjs-boilerplate/README.md

 ## robots.txt and sitemap.xml

 These two files sit in the static directory.
 We have provided these to get you started.
-A great project would be dynamic sitemap.xml from contentful as a nightly chron job.
+We have also provided a sample sitmap generator script inside of the `/jobs` directory.
+This can be run on a chron and sent out to a CDN for dynamic hosting or just checked into source and built periodically with your deploys.
 Since SEO is pretty much the only reason we have to go through this whole rigamarole we might as well make that stuff awesome out of the box.

 ## Progress Bar